briggsprashar/sports_metric_analysis/Project.md

 ___

-> **Note:** Football records show the contrast with not only women basketball players but also with women basketball players, indicating how different sports might be tracking different metrics and performance measures due to different performance expectations and Low/Normal/Peak ranges as is shown in `1.4.2` above.
+> **Note:** Football records show the contrast with not only women basketball players but also with women Basketball players, indicating how different sports might be tracking different metrics and performance measures due to different performance expectations and Low/Normal/Peak ranges as is shown in `1.4.2` above.
 ___

 *Refer to `Part1_Metrics.pdf` for additional work done to select the metrics.*